MojosBeans100/CI-MS5-loveplants/README.md

 # Acknowledgements

-I'd like to thank my mentor, Mo Shami, for providing me support throughout the development of this project.
+- I'd like to thank my mentor, Mo Shami, for providing me support throughout the development of this project.

-I'd like to thank tutor support at Code Institute for many hours of technical help.
+- I'd like to thank tutor support at Code Institute for many hours of technical help.

-I'd like to thank my family for taking time to use my project website and providing me helpful feedback.
+- I'd like to thank my family for taking time to use my project website and providing me helpful feedback.

+# Disclaimers

+- This project was created for educational purposes only for the Code Institute Full Stack Development course.
+- This project includes text content and images sourced from other websites, all of which are credited appropriately.
+The developer does not own any of the images.
+- There may be some minor styling differences between images in this ReadMe file and the final deployed website.

 [Back to top](#love-plants)